Quick Answer

 Counters and checkout areas

-Nick, who runs a convenience store, places a small sign near the register for a loyalty app.
+A small sign near the register works well for loyalty apps.
 Customers scan while waiting to pay.

 Posters and signage